Here are some new ideas to consider if you want to get your withdrawn partner to open up:

 - Option A: “I need to tell you want an inconsiderate a**hole you are, and I want you to sit here and agree with me.”
 [Not going to end well.]

 - Option B: “I really appreciate everything you do around here, and I especially liked the way you took out the trash this morning.
-Would you mind helping me with dinner tonight too?
-That way we’ll have more time to hang out tonight.
+Would you mind helping me with dinner tonight to?
+That way we'll have more time to hang out tonight.
 I like it when we can just enjoy each other and relax in the evenings.”